litehelpers/cordova-sqlite-evmax-ext-workers-legacy-build-free/README.md

   - `SQLITE_ENABLE_FTS4`
   - `SQLITE_ENABLE_RTREE`
   - `SQLITE_DEFAULT_PAGE_SIZE=1024` and `SQLITE_DEFAULT_CACHE_SIZE=2000` to avoid "potentially distruptive change(s)" from SQLite 3.12.0 ref: <http://sqlite.org/pgszchng2016.html>
-  - `SQLITE_OS_WINRT` for Windows only
 - Use of other systems such as Cordova Plugman, PhoneGap CLI, PhoneGap Build, and Intel XDK is no longer supported since they do not honor the `before_plugin_install` hook.
 The supported solution is to use [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free) (available with GPL or commercial license terms) or [litehelpers / Cordova-sqlite-legacy-build-support](https://github.com/litehelpers/Cordova-sqlite-legacy-build-support) (limited testing, limited updates)
 - The iOS database location is now mandatory, as documented below.
 - This version supports the ~~use of two (2) possible~~ _following_ Android sqlite database _implementation_:
   - default: lightweight [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector)
   - ~~optional: built-in Android database classes (usage described below)~~ _(NOT supported in this verison branch)_
-- The following features are available in [litehelpers / cordova-sqlite-ext](https://github.com/litehelpers/cordova-sqlite-ext):
+- The following features are available in [litehelpers / cordova-sqlite-ext](https://github.com/litehelpers/cordova-sqlite-ext) (WITHOUT worker support):
   - REGEXP (Android/iOS/macOS)
   - SELECT BLOB data in Base64 format (all platforms Android/iOS/macOS/Windows)
   - Pre-populated database (Android/iOS/macOS/Windows)
-- FTS3 and FTS4 are tested working OK in this version branch (for all target platforms in this version branch Android/iOS/macOS)
+- FTS3, FTS4, and R-Tree are tested working OK in this version branch (for all target platforms in this version branch Android/iOS/macOS)
-- R-Tree is *not* tested or supported for Android in this version branch.
-- ~~Android is supported back to SDK 10 (a.k.a.
-Gingerbread, Android 2.3.3); support for older versions is available upon request.~~
-- _Android older than 5.0 *not* supported for web workers_
+- Android older than 5.0 NOT supported for web workers
-- iOS versions supported: 8.x/9.x/10.x
+- iOS versions supported: 8.x / 9.x / 10.x / 11.x

 <!-- END Status -->

 ## Announcements

-- Windows 10 (UWP) build with /SAFESEH flag on Win32 (x86) target to specify "Image has Safe Exception Handlers" as described in <https://docs.microsoft.com/en-us/cpp/build/reference/safeseh-image-has-safe-exception-handlers>
 - Fixed iOS/macOS platform version to use [PSPDFThreadSafeMutableDictionary.m](https://gist.github.com/steipete/5928916) to avoid threading issue ref: [litehelpers/Cordova-sqlite-storage#716](https://github.com/litehelpers/Cordova-sqlite-storage/issues/716)
 - [brodybits / cordova-sqlite-test-app](https://github.com/brodybits/cordova-sqlite-test-app) project is a CC0 (public domain) starting point (NOTE that this plugin must be added) and may also be used to reproduce issues with this plugin.
 - The Lawnchair adapter is now moved to [litehelpers / cordova-sqlite-lawnchair-adapter](https://github.com/litehelpers/cordova-sqlite-lawnchair-adapter).